tomviner/OpenTimelineIO/docs/tutorials/architecture.md

 The native format serialization (`.otio` files) is handled via the "otio_json" adapter, `otio.adapters.otio_json`.

-In most cases you don't need to worry about adapter names, just use `otio.adapters.read_from_file` and `otio.adapters.write_to_file` and it will figure out which one to use based on the filename extension.
+In most cases you don't need to worry about adapter names, just use `otio.adapters.read_from_file()` and `otio.adapters.write_to_file` and it will figure out which one to use based on the filename extension.

-For more information, see <a href="write-an-adapter.html" target="_blank">How To Write An OpenTimelineIO Adapter</a>
+For more information, see [How To Write An OpenTimelineIO Adapter](write-an-adapter).

 ## otio.media_linkers

-Media linkers run on the otio file after an adapter calls `.read_from_file` or `.read_from_string`.
+Media linkers run on the otio file after an adapter calls `.read_from_file()` or `.read_from_string()`.
 They are intended to replace media references that exist after the adapter runs (which depending on the adapter are likely to be `MissingReference`) with ones that point to valid files in the local system.
 Since media linkers are plugins, they can use proprietary knowledge or context and do not need to be part of OTIO itself.

-You may also specify a media linker to be run after the adapter, either via the `media_linker_name` argument to `.read_from_file` or `.read_from_string` or via the `OTIO_DEFAULT_MEDIA_LINKER` environment variable.
+You may also specify a media linker to be run after the adapter, either via the `media_linker_name` argument to `.read_from_file()` or `.read_from_string()` or via the {term}`OTIO_DEFAULT_MEDIA_LINKER` environment variable.
 You can also turn the media linker off completely by setting the `media_linker_name` argument to `otio.media_linker.MediaLinkingPolicy.DoNotLinkMedia`.

-For more information about writing media linkers, see <a href="write-a-media-linker.html" target="_blank">How To Write An OpenTimelineIO Media Linker</a>
+For more information about writing media linkers, see [How To Write An OpenTimelineIO Media Linker](write-a-media-linker).

 Example Scripts
 ----------------

-Example scripts are located in the <a href="https://github.com/PixarAnimationStudios/OpenTimelineIO/tree/master/examples" target="_blank">examples subdirectory</a>.
+Example scripts are located in the [examples subdirectory](https://github.com/AcademySoftwareFoundation/OpenTimelineIO/tree/main/examples).